HomeAuthors

 United States

-Emily Snow is an American art historian and writer based in Amsterdam.
+Emily is an art historian and writer based in her home state of Utah.
 In addition to writing about her favorite art historical topics, she covers daily art and archaeology news and hosts expert interviews for TheCollector.
 She holds an MA in art history from the Courtauld Institute of Art with an emphasis in Aesthetic Movement art and science.
 She loves knitting, her calico cat, and everything Victorian.

 Education:Courtauld Institute of ArtMA History of ArtBrigham Young UniversityBA Art History & Curatorial StudiesExpertise: